Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

+in the experiment, the error has the same length as the metric.
+The error value is randomly chosen from the normal distribution with the expectation to be 0 and the standard deviation to be the error rate, and then multiplied by the metric value.

 Figure~\ref{fig:bm_energy} -- Figure~\ref{fig:bm_duration} shows the energy, mean power, and duration of the original benchmark.
-The distribution gives an insight into how these physical quantities perform in identifying user circuits.
+The figure is shown later in the paper as it also includes the same metrics when our defenses are applied.
+The distribution of the metrics' values gives an insight into how these physical quantities perform in identifying user circuits.
 Based on the experiment setup above, we computed the accuracy, which is shown in Figure~\ref{fig:accuracy}.
 As the figure shows, though power-related traces are harder to gather than timing traces, they have a better performance when identifying user circuits.
 As the number of layouts increases, the accuracy computing by duration decreases much more than power-related metrics.
 One reason is that duration is in {\tt dt} unit, making it easier to be the same for different circuits, while power-related metrics are more distinct from each other.

-In addition to the distinguishability, it is easier to protect from timing attacks by adding delay gates to change the duration to make the duration of quantum circuits in the list to be the same, but it is harder to hide the information about the power or energy without changing the function of the quantum circuits.
+We also consider the case of noise or errors in the side-channel information.
+Firstly, the accuracy based on the power time series is much more stable over different error rates and thus has a better distinguishability than the other three metrics.
+One reason is that the power time series is a one-dimensional array, while the other three metrics are only scalars.
+Therefore, it needs much larger noise for the attacker to make a wrong identification based on the power time series.